Report by: Francis O’Sullivan, AHT

 SEND / Disability

-In 2025 there are 6% of students with SEND support and 1.9% with an EHC plan, categorised as ‘well below average’ and ‘below average’.
+As of February 2026, there are 7.39% of students with SEND support and 2.22% with an EHC plan, categorised as ‘well below average’ and ‘close to average’ respectively.
 Disabilities range from Physical Disabilities to Speech, Language and Communication Needs.
 All staff are responsible for meeting the needs of these students.
-The SENDCo and Inclusion team provide a comprehensive ‘Inclusion Booklet’ which is shared with every member of staff, and linked in the bulletin each week as well.
-Heads of Year keep detailed records of these students and closely monitor progress of students with disabilities together with Heads of Department, Senior Leaders, and Teachers.
+The SENDCo and Inclusion team provide a comprehensive ‘Inclusion Booklet’ which is shared with every member of staff, and linked in the Staff Bulletin each week as well.
+Heads of Year keep records of these students and closely monitor progress of students with disabilities together with Heads of Department, Senior Leaders, and Teachers.

 There is an accessible disabled toilet available to Students with short or long-term medical needs and there are two lifts to support students who require additional mobility support.